-MacBook Air M4: Performance and Features
+MacBook Air M4 Review: Performance and Features Explained

 The MacBook Air M4 boasts improvements like the M4 chip, better display support, and longer battery life.
 Yet, for those valuing cost-effectiveness, sustainability, and practicality, refurbished M2 and M3 models shine, offering robust performance and affordability without the premium price tag.